czzarr/czzarr.github.com/source/_posts/2012-05-29-facebook-ipo.markdown

 ---

-So, according to Wall Street and the press, Facebook's IPO is a flop.
+According to Wall Street and the press, Facebook's IPO is a flop.
 The current price of a share about 20% lower than the introduction price.
 Many retails investors and intermediaries lost a lot of money.
 Nonetheless, I don't think the situation is so bad.